 GCS Fault Tolerance#

-Global Control Service (GCS) is a server that manages cluster-level metadata.
+The Global Control Service, or GCS, manages cluster-level metadata.
 It also provides a handful of cluster-level operations including actor, placement groups and node management.
-By default, the GCS is not fault tolerant since all the data is stored in-memory and its failure means that the entire Ray cluster fails.
-To make the GCS fault tolerant, HA Redis is required.
+By default, the GCS isn’t fault tolerant because it stores all data in memory.
+If it fails, the entire Ray cluster fails.
+To enable GCS fault tolerance, you need a highly available Redis instance, known as HA Redis.
 Then, when the GCS restarts, it loads all the data from the Redis instance and resumes regular functions.

-During the recovery period, the following functions are not available:
+During the recovery period, the following functions aren’t available:

 • Actor creation, deletion and reconstruction.